Academics & Advising

 Welcome to academic life at Haverford!

-In order to best prepare for the fall semester, view the following four tutorials and complete your advising questionnaire, placement exams, and academic integrity tutorial by the deadlines indicated.
+In order to best prepare for the fall semester, view the following four tutorials and complete your advising questionnaire, and placement exams by the deadlines indicated.
 All students must complete the chemistry, math, music, and writing placements; please read through the placement section thoroughly to determine what other exams you need to take.

 Tip: Download the Academic Calendar!
 It serves as an information source and planning document for students.
 It includes registration dates, class start dates, academic deadlines, exam periods, and more.
 An up-to-date calendar can always be found on the Registrar's site.